Funding & Scholarship

 If you are a Japanese applicant for the SSP, please contact your liaison office:

 ISU Liaison in Japan

-Of course, you can ask your evaluators to send directly your letters in sealed envelopes, to us or to the appropriate liaison office.
-If this is more convenient to them, your evaluators can also send us your letters through e-mail to admissions in PDF format.
+Of course, you can ask your referees to send out directly your letters in sealed envelopes, to us or to the appropriate liaison office.
+If this is more convenient to them, your referees can also send us your letters through e-mail to admissions in PDF format.